 Can I float with a partner or carer?Yes!
 Our float tank is big enough for two people to float comfortably at the same time.
 This is ideal to share with a partner, friend or, for those of us who need an extra hand, you are welcome to come with a carer.

 Can I wear contact lenses?We recommend that you remove your contact lenses (be sure to bring a fresh pair for afterwards!)
 If you do get any of the salty water in your eyes we have a fresh water spray to use to spray onto your eyes.

-How will I know when I've had an hour floating?You will hear an alert which signals the end of your float session, so you don't have to worry about how long or short a time you have been floating.
+How will I know when my float is ending?You will hear a chime which signals the end of your floatation session, so you don't have to worry about how long or short a time you have been floating.
 Please be mindful as you move from laying down to sitting up and slowly standing, you have just had an hour of total relaxation and zero gravity so be kind to your body as you become more 'aware'.